 Having established that the flannel was a possible source of irritation, Jules Montenier set out to eliminate the need for a pad by developing a spray container to deliver his liquid antiperspirant.
 However, it would be many years before a suitable container would be developed.

-As aluminium chloride was corrosive, Montenier knew that plastics rather than metals would need to be used but soon discovered that aluminium chloride softened many plastics then commonly used in packaging (such as cellulose acetate), making them also unusable.
+As aluminium chloride was corrosive, Montenier knew that plastics rather than metals would be required but soon discovered that aluminium chloride softened many plastics then commonly used in packaging (such as cellulose acetate), making them also unusable.
 Fortunately, in 1944, he came across polyethylene.

-When Montenier’s experiments with polyethylene proved that it would be suitable and he determined that the container would need to be blow-moulded, he looked around for a suitable manufacturer and came across the Plax Corporation in West Hartford, Connecticut who were using polyethylene to manufacture blow-molded plastic Christmas tree ornaments.
+Montenier’s experiments with polyethylene suggested that the container would need to be blow-moulded.
+He looked around for a suitable manufacturer and came across the Plax Corporation in West Hartford, Connecticut who were using polyethylene to manufacture blow-molded plastic Christmas tree ornaments.

-When costings indicated that the bottles would be relatively expensive, Montenier ignored advice to keep the price low and instead added a premium as he thought consumers would be prepared to pay extra for something better.
+When costings indicated that the bottles would be relatively expensive, Montenier ignored advice to keep the price low.
+He thought that consumers would be prepared to pay extra for something better.

 As my first bottles were quoted at an unusually high figure, I could no see my way clear to selling a 2¼ ounce bottle of Stopette spray for the price of one dollar, which was the recommendation of three advertising agencies contacted.
 I believed that the public would not be adverse to paying more for something better and that the price of $1.25 would be acceptable, if the idea was advanced enough and practical enough.
 The story of Stopette business, as seen today, proved I was correct.

 Developing the polyethylene bottle and its spray mechanism was the first of many technical difficulties to be overcome.
 At the time there was no glue available that would stick to polyethylene or ink that would continue to adhere after repeated flexing of the plastic.
-This meant that the first bottles of Stopette were produced with a gold tag attached to the neck to carry the information normally found on the label.
-Fortunately, the labeling problem was fixed by 1948.
-Fixing the labelling problem was not the only issue.
+This meant that until the labeling problem was fixed in 1948, Stopette was sold with a gold tag attached to the neck to carry the information normally found on the label.
+This was not the only issue.
 The squeeze dispenser required a low viscosity formula, which felt cold and wet when applied, was slow drying, and often dripped down the user’s body (Laden, 1988, p.
 5).

 The first commercial sale of Stopette took place on the 23rd of July 1947 at Mandel Brothers Department Store in Chicago.